Croatian Cooking: Carnival Krofne Recipe

 You’re probably asking yourself… what are Krofne?
-They are round Croatian doughnuts of sorts, and a must try food of the Balkans.
+They are round Croatian doughnuts of sorts and a must-try food of the Balkans.
 Krafne are round like doughnuts as you know them, but without a hole in the middle as you might find with American or Australian style doughnuts.

 Croatia has held a doughnut tradition for a very long time.
 When the winter comes, usually mothers and grandmas make these delicious desserts to serve after Sunday lunch.
-You will also find krofne being made on the last week before Lent – when the carnival festivities across Croatia begin.
-So, now you can start practice making krofne and be a total pro before Lent arrives.
+You will also find krofne made on the last week before Lent – when the carnival festivities across Croatia begin.
+So, now you can start practicing making krofne and be a total pro before Lent arrives.

 Depending on which part of Croatia you are from you can also see them being spelled as ‘Krafne’ – but no matter how you spell them, they are made as follows:

-Krofne Recipe Ingredients
+Carnival Krofne Recipe

-- 500 g all-purpose flour
+- 500 g all-purpose flour (3 1/2 cups)

-- 250 ml milk
+- 250 ml milk (1 1/8 cup)

-- 1 pack of dried yeast (7 g)
+- 1 7g pack of dried yeast (2 1/4 teaspoons)

-- 1 tbsp sugar
+- 1 tablespoon sugar